How to Use Video in Your Retargeting Campaign

 Did you know that YouTube is the number two search engine?
 And I bet you’ve noticed that Google is incorporating more video content within their search results.

 How can you use YouTube to drive more traffic?

 Step 1 Keyword Research

 Using the YouTube keyword tool you can see what others are searching for on YouTube.
-Another technique is to type your keyword in the search box without hitting enter.
-YouTube will auto suggest popular searches related to your keyword, which you can then use to build out your keyword list.
+Another technique is to type your keyword into the search box without hitting enter.
+YouTube will auto-suggest popular searches related to your keyword, which you can then use to build out your keyword list.

 Step 2 Watch What Others Have Created